rashevskyv/dbi/README.md

 ```
 ; General settings
 [General]
-; Use libnx's default font for ASCII symbols
-DefaultASCII=true
 ; Use libusbhsfs for access to USB mass storage drives connected to switch or dock
 UseLibUsbHsFS=true
 ; Direct exit to homescreen